arkency/posts/posts/2014-07-14-code-style-matters.md

   </figure>
 </p>

-Have you ever wondered **how does your code look like?** Exactly - no *what does it do* or even *how is it organized*, but actually *how does it look like*.
+Have you ever wondered **how your code looks like??** Exactly - no *what does it do* or even *how is it organized*, but actually *how does it look like*.
 One may think here *"oh screw it"*, but I want to present that **it can matter** and show you my various thoughts about that topic.

 <!-- more -->